Ex-workmate slams Kerviel's 'stratospheric' trades

 The bank says a limit was applied collectively to the eight traders at the desk, not to each trader individually.

-Delorme meanwhile said that recording fictitious deals to balance the books was "routine" on the trading floor, but these were "managed" to give traders some leeway in their transactions.
+The witness Delorme admitted that fictitious deals "were routine" on the trading floor but these were "managed" to give traders some leeway in their transactions.

 Looking tense and solemn, with bags under his eyes, Kerviel told the court that bank managers "encouraged" him to take big risks on European markets.